devgoon/spring-boot-docker-sandbox/README.md

 # SpringBoot - Gradle - Docker
 ###

-Consider this project as a template for using technologies like gradle, docker and SpringBoot.
+Consider this project as a template for using technologies like Gradle, Docker and SpringBoot.
 It's not meant to be comprehensive, but a wide demonstration of commonly used frameworks.
 I consider this my personal cookbook.

 ## Building